 How many licensed painters are there in Queensland?

 As of February 2026, there are 6,362 licensed painters registered with Queensland Building and Construction Commission in Queensland.
-This includes all licence classes: Painting and Decorating, Painting Restricted To Roof Painting.
+This includes all licence classes: Painting and Decorating, Painting Restricted To Roof Painting, Painting Restricted To Special Finishes.

 How do I verify a painter's licence in Queensland?